 - Open Windows Media Player.

-- Select your favourite track, in the right side pane, there will be a ‘Play To’ icon on the Play Tab.
+- Select your favourite track, in the right side panel, there will be a ‘Play To’ icon on the Play Tab.

 - Select this option and wait for your local renderer to appear.